adamtoh040916/wordwa11/README.md

 # Wordwa11

-Wordwa11 is a cheat for the wordwall test platform.
+Wordwa11 is a cheat for wordwall.

 ## Installation